Counter attack

 • The attacked piece must defend another piece or square: A counterattack or check can move the defended piece to a safe square or provide additional protection.

 Similar situations can occur with intermediate checks and intermediate moves.
-Think of it like this: If you give a check or make a counterattack by moving one of your pieces out of an attack, the total number of attacks on the board increases by two in your favor
+Think of it like this: If you give a check or make a counterattack by moving one of your pieces out of an attack, the total number of attacks on the board increases by two in your favour:

-If two of your pieces are attacked, then after the check or counterattack there is one attack on each side.
+• If two of your pieces are attacked, then after the check or counterattack there is one attack on each side.

-If each side has one attack, then after you give an intermediate check or counterattack with an intermediate move there are two attacks for you and none against you.
+• If each side has one attack, then after you give an intermediate check or counterattack with an intermediate move there are two attacks for you and none against you.

 It can take a few moves of checks and counterattacks until such a situation is resolved.
-As chess grandmaster Yuri Averbakh put it, “The best way to meet a counterattack is often another counterattack.”
+As grandmaster Yuri Averbakh put it, "The best way to meet a counterattack is often another counterattack."

 Examples

-Black has just attacked the pinned knight with e5-e4, but White can defend with the counterattack 1.h3!; for example, 1...exf3 2.hxg4 or 1...Bh5 2.g4.
+Black has just attacked the pinned knight with e5-e4, but White can defend with the counterattack 1.h3!, for example 1...exf3 2.hxg4 or 1...Bh5 2.g4.
 The game continued 1...Bxf3+ 2.gxf3 exf3 and Black had regained the pawn, but White had a better position.

 Related levels